-Ahold Delhaize has a well equipped and professional tax function.
-The tax function reports to Ahold Delhaize’s CFO and has direct access to the Management Board and the Supervisory Board.
+Ahold Delhaize has a well-equipped and professional tax function.
+This function reports to Ahold Delhaize’s CFO and has direct access to the Management Board and the Supervisory Board.
 At least once a year, a tax update is presented by Ahold Delhaize Tax to the Audit, Finance and Risk Committee of the Supervisory Board.

-Tax controls resulting from the risk assessment exercises are defined, implemented and tested by the various monitoring functions (senior management, Risk & Compliance department and Internal Audit department) making use of specific Ahold Delhaize wide tools for this purpose.
-Each quarter brands approve a letter of representation, including taxes.
-Further, we have a tax strategy in place which is proactively communicated throughout the group.
+Tax controls resulting from risk assessment exercises are defined, implemented and tested by various monitoring functions – comprising senior management and the Risk & Compliance and Internal Audit teams – making use of specific Ahold Delhaize tools for this purpose.
+Each quarter, our brands approve a letter of representation, including taxes.
+Further, we have a tax strategy in place that is proactively communicated throughout the company.

 Relationships with Tax Authorities

-Ahold Delhaize communicates with tax authorities based on mutual trust.
-We seek open and transparent working relationships with tax authorities.
+Ahold Delhaize engages with tax authorities based on mutual trust, and we seek open and transparent working relationships with them.
 This helps both the tax authorities and Ahold Delhaize ensure timely and efficient compliance.
 In the U.S., we participate in the IRS Compliance Assurance Program/CAP and in the Netherlands we concluded a covenant (horizontal monitoring) with the Dutch tax authorities.
 The annual objectives for Ahold Delhaize’s tax department are shared with the Dutch tax authorities.

-As a company close to society, we value constructive dialogue regarding many aspects of taxation with the government in the countries where we operate and to respond to government consultations on proposed changes to legislation with the aim to achieve sustainable legislation.
+As a company close to society, we value constructive dialogue regarding many aspects of taxation with the government in the countries where we operate and respond to government consultations on proposed changes to legislation, with the aim to achieve sustainable legislation.

 Compliance with Tax Regulations

-We aim to file our taxes complete, timely and in full compliance with local laws and regulations.
+We aim to file our taxes in full compliance with local laws and regulations.
 Our tax compliance is based on a reasonable and responsible explanation of tax laws.
 We attempt to discuss and clarify uncertainties about the tax treatment up-front with the tax authorities.